 By Joy Persaud

-Martin Smith, claims manager, technical claims, Aviva Insurance, explains: “Write-off or ‘total loss’ – the two are entirely interchangeable – in the world of motor insurance is a term used to describe a vehicle [that] a motor insurer has decided not to fund repair works for, as it is not economic or viable to do so.
+Martin Smith, claims manager, technical claims, Aviva Insurance, explains: “Write-off or ‘total loss’ are entirely interchangeable – in the world of motor insurance, it’s a term used to describe a vehicle a motor insurer has decided not to fund repair works for, as it is not economic or viable to do so.
 They will instead make a cash settlement, which reflects the market value at the time the loss happened.

 “Once the claim is settled, the vehicle should either remain with the owner to dispose of, or more likely the motor insurer will take control and ownership as part of the claim settlement,” says Martin.